Back to Blog

 Mistake #3: Forgetting to Run Payroll

-Problem: An S Corp owner takes owner draws instead of processing formal W-2 payroll, or skips payroll during slow months.
+Problem: An S corp owner takes owner draws instead of processing formal W-2 payroll, or skips payroll during slow months.

 Impact: The IRS can reclassify all distributions as wages, eliminating any tax savings and adding penalties.

-Solution: Set up automated payroll from day one of your S Corp election.
+Solution: Set up automated payroll from day one of your S corp election.
 Pay yourself consistently, even if it means adjusting the salary amount during the year.

 Mistake #4: Ignoring State Tax Implications

-Problem: Electing S Corp status without checking state-level taxes.
-California, for example, charges a 1.5% tax on S Corp net income in addition to the $800 minimum franchise tax.
+Problem: Electing S corp status without checking state-level taxes.
+California, for example, charges a 1.5% tax on S corp net income in addition to the $800 minimum franchise tax.

 Impact: State taxes can significantly reduce — or even eliminate — the federal tax savings.